 We recognize that these inclusions are simultaneously exclusive, and that we hold them for the utility of the community and the prospect of synergy, not as a measure of any one's being.

-Consensus Decision-making.
+Consensus-like Decision-making.
 We are a democracy of listening and exploring decision-makers.
-At root, our decisions shall be by consensus.
+At root, our decisions shall be by consensus, modified consensus, consent-based (viz., sociocracy) or the like.
 The operation of standing and ad hoc committees can make lower-order decisions as empowered.
-We can explore a consent-based approach -- viz., sociocracy, which distinguishes between consent and consensus -- after due exploration.

 Interpersonal Soft Skills Toolbox.
 There are tools and reflexes for interaction, mediation, and living together that we should pack into a toolbox and use day in and out to build and maintain community.
 "Non-violent Communication" -- as a solidified framework of the soft and hard tools of community -- is a very good kit to begin with.